Nash Ambassador: 1957

 The 1957 models were the first cars equipped with "quad" headlights as standard equipment.
 They were vertically stacked in the front fender "pontoons".
 The 1957 models featured enlarged front wheel well openings to almost "normal" size.
 The wheels were now 14-inch with standard 8.00x14 tires.

-The standard engine for the 1957 Ambassador was AMC's own V8, a modern overhead valve design displacing 327 CID.
+The standard engine for the 1957 Ambassador was AMC's V8, a modern overhead valve design displacing 327 CID.
 This was an enlarged version of the 1956 250 with the same stroke (3.25") and a larger bore (4.0" compared to 3.5" -- different block castings).
 It featured a forged steel crankshaft, a 4-barrel carburetor, and dual exhausts.
 The new engine was rated at 255 hp and 345 lb·ft of torque.
-Available were a 3-speed manual transmission, an automatic overdrive unit, or Packard's Ultramatic automatic transmission.
-The Custom models standard features included power brakes, individually adjustable reclining front seats, rear seat center armrest, hood ornament, and many more.
+Available were a three-speed manual transmission, an automatic overdrive unit, or Packard's Ultramatic automatic transmission.
+The Custom models standard features included power brakes, individually adjustable reclining front seats, rear seat center armrest, and hood ornament.
 Special leather seating surfaces and a continental tire kit were optional.

-After the production of under 3,600 big Nash cars, the final Nash Ambassador rolled off the Kenosha, Wisconsin production line in the summer of 1957.
-Nevertheless, the Ambassador - as a top-of-the-line model name - would continue to be marketed under Rambler and AMC brands through 1974.
+After the production of under 3,600 big Nash cars, the final Nash Ambassador rolled off the Kenosha, Wisconsin production line in 1957.